gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 categories: gitbucket
 ---

-The original article by [@nazoking](https://github.com/nazoking) on Qiita in Japanese.
+Translated from original article by [@nazoking](https://github.com/nazoking) on Qiita in Japanese.

 [http://qiita.com/nazoking@github/items/4518266ff0f4fd92bd0a](http://qiita.com/nazoking@github/items/4518266ff0f4fd92bd0a)

 ## What's GitBucket?

-GitBucket is an open-source Git server based on Scala and JVM techinoligies.
-It provides features like GitHub or BitBucket and you can install it on your server easily.
+GitBucket is an open-source Git server based on Scala and JVM technologies.
+It provides features like GitHub or BitBucket and can be installed on your own server easily.

 [https://github.com/gitbucket/gitbucket](https://github.com/gitbucket/gitbucket)

-User's guilde is available on [GitHub Wiki](https://github.com/gitbucket/gitbucket/wiki) and developer's guide is avaioable on [docs directory](https://github.com/gitbucket/gitbucket/tree/master/doc) in the source tree.
+User's guide is available on [GitHub Wiki](https://github.com/gitbucket/gitbucket/wiki) and developer's guide is available on [docs directory](https://github.com/gitbucket/gitbucket/tree/master/doc) in the source tree.

 ## Build GitBucket